This Mama Story belongs to my dear friend and colleague Sarah Rosensweet.

 I met Sarah the way we tend to make friends in this digital age: on the internet.
 I found out about her work through a Facebook group, and despite not having any need for parenting tips, I have diligently read every single one of her posts.

 Why?
 I think you will realize the answer for yourself in a minute.
 Sarah’s writing is beautifully honest.
 No skirting around the hard issues.
 No BS.
 Her advice comes with a sense of intuition, expertise, and a gentle loving attitude.
-I know you will love what she has to share and I hope you join us in the Facebook group to share your thoughts!

 I was 30 when I had my first baby.